 Conservation Efforts

-Conservation efforts aimed at protecting polar bears include habitat conservation, reducing greenhouse gas emissions, and mitigating human-wildlife conflicts.
+Conservation efforts aimed at protecting Polar Bear Icon of the Arctic include habitat conservation, reducing greenhouse gas emissions, and mitigating human-wildlife conflicts.
 International agreements such as the Polar Bear Agreement and the Convention on International Trade in Endangered Species (CITES) also play a crucial role in polar bear conservation.

 Research and Monitoring